openreferral/specification/docs/hsds/reference.md

 :jsonpointer: /description
 ```

-Each `service` has the following fields:
+Each `service` object has the following fields:

 ::::{tab-set}